 Let’s face it, eggnog, alcoholic spirits and wines are expensive.
 So if you want to hold a Christmas party on a budget, explore alternatives such as having a cocoa bar.
 If this is not an avenue you are looking to skimp on, plan your drink list in advance and stock up.
 Plan your food menu in detail, from appetizers to desserts, too.
 If you are cooking at home, make your purchases in advance.
 If you have booked a hotel or another venue, ask for a tasting to ensure that you make the best choices.

 Christmas is synonymous with gifts.
 If you choose to give gifts, pick them up in advance.
 Label them well so they go to the intended receiver and there are no mishaps on the day of the party.
 If you decide to give gifts, ensure that you give them to all attendees.
 Keep one or two extra, for unexpected drop-ins.

 Whether you have chosen a theme or not, Christmas parties are not the same without Christmas trees.
 Set up your tree and decorate it on location, well in advance.
 Test the lights.
 If you are going on a particular theme, purchase theme based decorations in advance.
 Don’t forget to get your outfits in order as well.

 The best of plans fail if not executed right.
-Whether you are having your party at home or at an external venue, set things up at least a few of hours before time.
-This way, any last minute hiccups can be handled well before the first guests stream in.
-Expect to encounter a few issues on ‘D day’, the bartender may be late, the tableware may not be the right color or the decorations may seem off.
+Whether you are having your party at home or at an external venue, set things up at least a few hours before time.
+This way, any last-minute hiccups can be handled well before the first guests stream in.
+Expect to encounter a few issues on ‘D day’, the bartender may be late, the tableware may not be the right colour or the decorations may seem off.
 Don’t panic, you have enough time to either fix them or think of alternative solutions.